neomatrix369/RESTAPIUnifier/README.md

 -------
 Currently covered by GPLv2.
 See LICENSE file (https://github.com/neomatrix369/RESTAPIUnifier/blob/master/LICENSE) in root and other directories.

+Use the following maven command to format source files with license headers

+        $ mvn license:format

+Use the following maven command to perform license checks on source files

+        $ mvn license:check

+Use the following maven command to remove license headers from source files

+        $ mvn license:remove

 Java 8 Compatibility
 --------------------
 <b>[Find out how you can also use this logo with your F/OSS projects](https://java.net/projects/adoptopenjdk/pages/TestingJava8)</b>